 Some have cracked with use

-Here we have a countertop water filter system that is translucent and available in a number of different shades.
-It will remove many common contaminants including chlorine, mercury, pesticides and radon and it will remove sediment.
+Here we have a countertop water filter that is translucent and available in a number of different shades.
+It will remove many common contaminants including chlorine, mercury, pesticides, and radon and it will remove sediment.
 It can also remove pathogens including Cryptosporidium and Giardia.

 It will sit neatly on a kitchen counter and is easy to install to most standard kitchen faucets.
-With the kit you get everything you need to fit it yourself.
+With the kit, you get everything you need to fit it yourself.
 It will save you having to buy bottled water and you don’t have to move jugs around.
-It’s the environmentally friendly choice.
-The product complies with the water filter safety standards issued by the National Safety Foundation.
+It’s an environmentally-friendly choice.
+The product complies with the water filtration safety standards issued by the National Safety Foundation.

 Removes contaminants like chlorine

 Some owners have found it fiddly to fit

 This is a 2.25 gallon tank that delivers purified water for up to four people a day.
 It delivers water that is both purified and filtered.
 It will even remove more than 99.999 per cent of viruses and bacteria and reduces the number of protozoa.

 You’ll get water that is free from trihalomethanes and inorganic minerals.
 The filter will also remove arsenic, lead and mercury and other heavy metals.
 It is effective at filtering out some of the compounds from pharmaceutical drugs including Acetaminophen and Ibuprofen.
 There are several different filtration elements which are sold separately and they last for at least 6,000 gallons of water.
 Independent laboratories have been used to test the effectiveness of the filters.
 The water is gravity fed and requires no installment, power supply or plumbing.